strykerin/Ethereum-Blockchain-Explorer/README.md

     }
 }
 ```
 The field `_hasLoaded` was created because when the page renders there is still no information about the block and the transactions that it contains.
-We will only display the blockÔÇÖs information when we get the data from Ethereum.
+We will only display the block's information when we get the data from Ethereum.
 So after we successfully get the data, we set the `_hasLoaded` to true and we can display this information as seen below:

 ```razor
 @page "/Block/{BlockNumber:int}"